Anuprita579/Nua_Assignment/README.md

 - **State Management**: I used Redux Toolkit to manage global state for the cart and products.
 It helps maintain consistent data between different pages (like Product and Cart) and also simplifies debugging.
 - **Local Storage Sync**: The cart data is saved to localStorage after every update to make sure the cart persists even after page reloads.
 - **Debouncing & Caching**: I implemented debouncing in the search input to avoid multiple API calls while typing.
 Cached results are reused to improve load times and reduce network requests.
-- **Responsiveness**: Used Tailwind CSS utility classes for quick responsive design without writing extra CSS files.
+- **Responsiveness**: Used Tailwind CSS utility classes for quick responsive design.

 ## Trade-offs